uga-libraries/bags/README.md

 Because this script can run for a long time to calculate the MD5 of larger accessions, the script can be restarted.
 Run the script again with the same parameter, and it will continue creating data_md5.csv where it left off.

-### batch_bag.py

-Purpose: make a bag with MD5 fixity from each folder in the bag_directory, validate it, and log the results.

-Argument: bag_directory (required): path to the directory that contains the folders to bag.

-This script is primarily used in the accessioning workflow when an accession is too big for a single bag.
-Loose files should be put into folders prior to running the script.
-The script will skip any files and any folder that ends with _bags, which indicates the subfolders will be bagged.

 ### delete_new_temp.py